diegueins680/trader/README.md

 Web UI
 ------
 A TypeScript web UI lives in `haskell/web` (Vite + React).
 It talks to the REST API and visualizes signals/backtests (including the equity curve).
+The UI layout uses a refreshed header, section grouping, and spacing for faster scanning on desktop and mobile.
 The platform selector includes Coinbase (symbols use BASE-QUOTE like `BTC-USD`); API keys are stored per platform, trading supports Binance + Coinbase spot, and the live bot remains Binance-only.
 Symbol inputs are validated per platform (Binance `BTCUSDT`, Coinbase `BTC-USD`, Poloniex `BTC_USDT`).
 When trading is armed, Long/Short positioning requires Futures market (the UI switches Market to Futures).
 Optimizer combos are clamped to API compute limits reported by `/health`.
 Optimizer combos only override Positioning when they include it; otherwise the current selection is preserved.
 The UI shows whether combos are coming from the live API or the static fallback, their last update time, and how many combos are displayed; you can choose the combo count (default 5, up to the available combos).
+Optimizer combos show when each combo was obtained, support ordering by date, and can be filtered by minimum final equity.
 Manual edits to Method/open/close thresholds are preserved when optimizer combos or optimization results apply.
 The UI sends explicit zero/false values for default-on risk settings (e.g., min-hold/cooldown/max-hold, min SNR, vol target/max-vol, rebalancing, cost-aware edge, confidence gates) so disable toggles take effect.
 Combos can be previewed without applying; use Apply (or Apply top combo) to load values, and Refresh combos to resync.